kieran-mackle/AutoTrader/docs/source/tutorials/building-strategy.md

 # Building a Strategy

 The next few pages will provide a detailed walkthrough building and running a strategy with AutoTrader.
-For those short on time, refer to the [condensed quick-start](quick-start) guide.

 *Note: the code for the MACD crossover strategy shown in this tutorial can be found in the* *[demo repository](https://github.com/kieran-mackle/autotrader-demo).*